 Lithium is more expensive than lead; due to this, manufacturers will produce their lithium batteries with the same cranking ability but a lower amp-hour (Ah) than a lead-acid battery.

-This means that lithium batteries are not great at sustaining accessories on the motorcycle that are directly hooked up to the battery when the bike isn’t running.
+This means lithium batteries are not great at sustaining accessories on the motorcycle that are directly hooked up to the battery when the bike isn’t running.

 When in regular use, this wouldn’t affect my lead-acid battery as the port would draw so little power.